omfj/stacc-code-challenge-spring-2023/README.md

 This application uses the t3-stack as a template because it reduces the amount of time I have to spend setting up the project.
 Also, it has all the great technologies I love, mainly NextJS, TailwindCSS, tRPC and TypeScript.
+The database is hosted on [Planetscale](https://planetscale.com/).

+## API

+API for energy prices in Norway is provded by [Hva koster strømmen.no](https://www.hvakosterstrommen.no/strompris-api).

 ## How to run